Translations of this article:

 On the other hand, the sprinter's upper body is being held up by the pedaling force of the legs.
 Not only is no weight resting on the handlebars, the sprinter is actually pulling up on the bars to resist the downward pressure of the legs.
 The sprinter's upper body is perfectly comfortable with a very low relative handlebar position

 Thus, the ideal handlebar height with relation to the saddle height is a function of the intensity with which the cyclist pedals.
 This will vary as the condition of the cyclist varies, for instance, it is often helpful to raise the bars a bit in the spring if the cyclist has been off of the bike for the winter months, then lower it back down a bit during the course of the season.
 The racer will usually want the bars lower than the touring or recreational cyclist.
-The cyclist who pedals all the time will be confortable with lower bars than the cyclist who coasts down hills.
+The cyclist who pedals all the time will be comfortable with lower bars than the cyclist who coasts down hills.

 The "7" shaped handlebar stem gets its shape from a historical accident.
 The style in the old days was to ride rather tall frames by our standards, and the older handlebar shapes had less drop than modern designs.
 (When the transition from the "highwheeler" to the "safety" bike occurred, the idea of being able to stand over the frame did not occur immediately.
 Cyclists were in the habit of having to mount and dismount on the fly.)
 The stem would usually be inserted so that only an inch or less stuck out of the headset.
 The "7" shape allowed the lowest possible handlebar placement with as much forward reach as was wanted.

 Nowadays, most cyclists set their stems all the way up (at the "minimum insertion" mark).
 With the smaller frame sizes used now, the "7" shaped stem is an atavism, a stylistic holdover from an obsolete technology.
 An extended "7" stem is two sides of a triangle.
-A stem that follows the diagonal, directly from just above the headset to the handlebar clamp makes more sense geometrically.
-Such a stem would be as strong as a similarly made "7" stem, but substantially lighter.
-It would also be more crash-worthy.
+A stem that follows the diagonal, directly from just above the headset to the handlebar clamp, makes more sense geometrically.
+Such a stem is as strong as a similarly made "7" stem, but substantially lighter.
+It is also be more crash-worthy.
 Modern Allen-bolt stems are certainly safer than the old style that had a protruding hex head and a sharp rear corner, but the shape is still a threat to the rider's groin in a collision.

 When you see a small frame size that features a higher bottom bracket than the other sizes of the same model, you're seeing dishonesty and deliberate deception.

-This isn't nearly as common as it used to be, since the abandonment of a slavish dedication to the level top tube, but used to be widespread.
+This problem isn't nearly as common as it used to be, since the abandonment of a slavish dedication to the level top tube, but used to be widespread.

 Here's how it works: